liamoneill-stripe/save-directdebit-elements/README.md

 3. Copy the .env file into the /server folder
 4. In the terminal navigate to the /server folder and run 'npm install'
 5. Run 'npm start'
+6. You should be able to navigate to your app locally (default is http://localhost:4242 ) and you should see a Direct Debit form
+7. Fill out the form and click the disclaimer.
+You can use these test bank account details:
+    - Sort Code: 10-88-00
+    - Bank Account: 00012345

+8. Once you have submitted the form you should see a valid direct debit payment method attached to your customer.